comradequinn/gen/README.md

 Using `exec` mode in scripts is largely the same as using it conversationally.
 The key difference is that there is no user interaction.
 So `gen` cannot seek instruction on how to proceed after an error.
 Similarly when commands executed by `gen` fail, a script would typically expect `gen` to terminate and pass that exit code back to it; which is indeed how it behaves.

-You can also instruct `gen` to exit with a specific return codes in your prompt too, an example is shown below.
+You can also instruct `gen` to exit with a specific return code in your prompt too, an example is shown below.

 ```bash
 gen -n --script -exec "ascertain the day of the week and then terminate the process with exit code 1 if it monday, 2 if is tuesday, or 3 otherwise"